Please update your Flash player to see this menu.

 While the two RV campgrounds at Carpinteria State Beach (named "Santa Rosa" and "San Miguel") may look like a parking lot when you're driving through them, those on the beachside tier will think they've discovered a camping paradise, nevertheless.

-In the image to your left, this picture of the Pacific Ocean at Carpinteria State Beach was taken only a dozen steps from the door of my camper!
+In the image to your left, this picture of the Pacific Ocean at Carpinteria State Beach was taken only a dozen steps from the door of our camper!

 A narrow picnicking area buffers the campground from the beach.
 And yet, it really is quite a good buffer zone, with the trees being so thick in many cases that very little sunlight hits the picnic table area (as you can see in the 2 photos of Carpinteria's RV campground picnic tables below.)